Artistic-cat/certifications_notes_and_references/README.md

 # certifications_notes_and_references
-For all the notes and important points that I gathered while studying for certain certifications along with links to reference materials.
+This repository is for all the notes I made and important points that I gathered while studying for certain certifications along with links to reference materials.